4paradigm/rfcs/hybridse/using-zetasql.md

 - In order to use zetasql, we might have to upgrade the OS and dependencies libraries.
 For example, `protobuf` upgrade from 2.x.x to 3.x.x.
 - We will use standarddare SQL which might have conflict with hybridse original SQL syntax.
 For Instance,  `CREATE TABLE` Statement, `Index` and `Partition` options.
+- We might add some cases into integrations test framework
+- The docker will be upgrade:
+  - Using centos7 os
+  - Upgrade gcc to 8.0
+  - Installing zetasql and its dependencies